-Don’t worry if you haven’t already got a Help to Buy ISA — you can benefit from a Lifetime ISA instead, which also provides government bonuses on your savings.
+Don’t worry if you haven’t already got a Help to Buy ISA.
+You can benefit from a Lifetime ISA instead, which also provides government bonuses on your savings.

 Help to Buy: Shared Ownership

 Another option to consider taking advantage of is the Help to Buy: Shared Ownership scheme.
 For this, you use a deposit and mortgage to purchase a percentage of the property, ranging between 25% and 75% of the property value.
 You then pay rent on the share that’s left.
-You can buy more of the property later to increase your share until you eventually own all of it, which is known as staircasing.
+You can buy more of the property later to increase your share until you eventually own all of it.
+This is known as staircasing.

 This scheme lets you have shared ownership of either a new build or an existing shared ownership property.
 Existing shared ownership properties are found via housing association resale programs.